The Bluff View Guide to Climbing on Cayman Brac

 (See Also the description of Jumbo Shrimp at Wave Wall for an alternative approach to Edd’s Place.)

 ****Spiral Staircase Ti, T, 10a.
-2/12/2 The farthest right route.
-One of the island’s best tens with an outstanding lower belay position!
+2/12/2 One of the island’s best tens with an outstanding lower belay position!
 Shares lower belay with Limestone Pirate.
-Pre-clip the first bolt while still on rappel to prevent a factor-two fall onto the belay.
+Pre-clip the first bolt while still on rappel to obviate a factor-two fall onto the belay.
 Smooth pocketed rock leads to a cave.
 Climb back out and ascend the spiral staircase, or crank straight over the bolt (mid-5.10).
-Check out the window into the cave at ceiling level.

 ****Limestone Pirate Ti, 11a.
 2/12/2.
 Steep and excellent!
-Fun moves with a couple of interesting reaches.
+Fun moves with a couple of exciting reaches.
 Shares Staircase lower belay.
-Top anchor bolts are hard to find from above, just under a small overhang.
-Pre-clip the first bolt while still on rappel to prevent a factor-two fall onto the anchor.
+Top anchor bolts are hard to see from above, under a small overhang.
+Pre-clip the first bolt while still on rappel to obviate a factor-two fall.
 JE

 Jumpin’; 11d/12a.
 2/10/2 Surprise holds; obvious big move at beautiful Caymanite shelf.
 Might as well jump!
 JY